Hotmoka/hotmoka/README.md

   }
 ```

-An investor can now call that method through another API method of the
+An investor can now call that method through another API method of the Hotmoka
-node, called `runInstanceMethodCallTransaction()`, that does not expand the
+nodes, called `runInstanceMethodCallTransaction()`, that does not expand the
 store of the node, but yields the response of the transaction, including the
 returned value of the call.
 If method
 `getCurrentInvestment()` had side-effects beyond that on the balance of
-the caller (and on its nonce), then the execution will fail with a run-time exception.
+the caller, then the execution will fail with a run-time exception.
 Note that the execution of a `@View` method still requires gas,
 but that gas is given back at the end of the call.
 The advantage of `@View` is hence that of allowing the execution